hetanthakkar/Vegan-Menu-Marker/README.md

-# 🌱 Vegan Menu Marker
+# Vegan Menu Marker

-A Chrome extension that automatically marks vegan dishes on Google Maps restaurant menus with a 🌱 emoji.
+A Chrome extension that automatically marks vegan dishes on restaurant menus with a 🌱 emoji.

 ## Features

-- **Automatic Detection**: Scans menu items for non-vegan ingredients (dairy, eggs, meat, fish)
+- Automatically detects and marks vegan dishes
-- **Smart Recognition**: Identifies vegan substitutes like "vegan cheese", "jackfruit", "Beyond Meat"
+- Works on restaurant menu pages
-- **Toggle Control**: Easy on/off switch in the popup
+- Easy toggle to enable/disable
-- **Conservative Approach**: Only marks items as vegan when confident - no false positives
+- Simple and clean interface

 ## Installation